-- This means that international students graduating with a Science degree in Environmental Studies are authorized to work in the United States for 29 months after graduation.
-Click here for the full STEM-Designated Degree Program List.
-SNRE MS students fall under the 03.0101 CIP Code.
+- This means that international students graduating with a Science degree in Environmental Studies are authorized to work in the United States for 29 months after graduation for employers that use the E-Verify system.
+Click here for the full STEM-Designated Degree Program List: SNRE MS students fall under the 03.0101 CIP Code.

 - Recruit Masters and PhD students for environmental jobs and internships